What is the Math Placement Test?

 How to Register

-Schedule a date here.
-Once you choose a date, we will email you instructions on how to create your account in the system and begin preparing.
+Once you apply to the program, we will send you an email where you can choose a test date, and then we’ll email you instructions on how to create your account in the system and begin preparing.

 Structure of the Test